 Evergreen identified outliers in kWh energy consumption (i.e., individual observations) as well as customers with unusual energy consumption patterns.
-An outlier was defined as any individual kWh reading that was more than three times the distance of the interquartile range (IQR) from the median interval measurement for that customer.8 A little over 65 percent of the sites in the DAC-
+An outlier was defined as any individual kWh reading that was more than three times the distance of the interquartile range (IQR) from the

+100% of the 2021 homes included in the analysis have fewer than 12 months of pre- and/or post-install energy usage and costs.
 Due to limitation in data availability, many sites are missing post-installation data from September to December.
 Our regression model attempts to correct for this imbalance by including calendar month as an explanatory variable.
 However, there is still a risk that the savings estimate for program year 2021 will be inflated due to this imbalance in months, with less generation in late fall and early winter (the missing months) due to having fewer hours of daylight.

-7 Some of the data that was requested for this evaluation was archived or unavailable, leading to significant delays in obtaining the billing data for analysis.
+&lt;sup>7 Some of the data that was requested for this evaluation was archived or unavailable, leading to significant delays in obtaining the billing data for analysis.
 The evaluation team moved forward with the best available data from all three utilities.